-4 Academic Extension Science & Women In Science Days ••• Each year, Felsted hosts a couple of days where pupils from across the county are invited to attend Science workshops aimed at meeting and extending the needs of more able pupils in Years 5 & 6, including some of our own pupils.
+3 Academic Extension Science & Women In Science Days ●

+Each year, Felsted hosts a couple of days where pupils from across the county are invited to attend Science workshops aimed at meeting and extending the needs of more able pupils in Years 5 & 6, including some of our own pupils.

 Year 5 children are welcomed to 'Felspell School of Magic, Witchcraft and Wizardry', where they learn about the 'Magic Metal Magnesium' in their Potions class.
 They gain an understanding of reactions in their Charms class, using chemicals to reveal and send secret messages.
 They also learn about acids and alkalis with the help of the 'Plant of Possibilities' in Herbology.
 These workshops provide an exciting and unique opportunity for like-minded children from across the county to extend their knowledge and understanding of key scientific principles.

-Year 6 girls, as part of Women in Science Day are treated to a day of fun-filled activities in the Senior School Science Labs; as a day formulated to inspire and encourage girls to aspire to sciencerelated studies and careers in the future.
+Year 6 girls, as part of Women in Science Day are treated to a day of fun-filled activities in the Senior School Science Labs; as a day formulated to inspire and encourage girls to aspire to science-related studies and careers in the future.
 The day is split into a carousel of three discipline-based activities in Biology, Chemistry and Physics where they study practical topics such as animal behaviour, mystery liquids and rocket science.
-An inspiring Women in Science video resource is available to all on our Felsted website, which is shared with local schools and the wider community to inspire girls into the world of science.